Huffington Graduate Fellow, MSFS

 - Research topic: The Legality of Border Walls: Analyzing the International Community’s Reactions to the U.S.-Mexican and Israeli-Palestinian Borders

 - Adviser: Dr. Elizabeth Stephens, Professor, School of Foreign Service, Georgetown University

 Daniel Marshall is a senior in the Walsh School of Foreign Service, majoring in science, technology, and international affairs, with a minor in Spanish.
 He is working toward a Certificate in Diplomatic Studies with the Institute for the Study of Diplomacy.
 His ISD research looked at international law, borders and sovereignty, and immigration and refugee policy issues, as a foundation to analyze the effects of the American and Israeli-constructed border walls.
 Daniel has studied abroad in Barcelona, Spain, and complete an internship with the State Department’s Bureau of Population, Refugees, and Migration in 2018.

 Bunker Graduate Fellow, MA in Global Human Development

 Adviser: Amb.
 John Heffern, Distinguished Resident Fellow in Social Entrepreneurship and Diplomacy, Institute for the Study of Diplomacy and the Beeck Center, Georgetown University

-Anna Khandros is a second-year Master's candidate in the Global Human Development candidate, and is pursuing a certificate in Refugees and Humanitarian Emergencies.
+Anna Khandros is a second-year Master's candidate in the Global Human Development program and is pursuing a certificate in Refugees and Humanitarian Emergencies.
 Her research for ISD will examine Ukraine's reintegration strategy for the Donbas region, as well as how American diplomacy and development actors are supporting reintegration efforts.
 Originally from Kyiv, Anna worked in Ukraine prior to joining the School of Foreign Service.
 She is also a Returned Peace Corps Volunteer (Morocco) and Fulbright English Teaching Assistant (Tajikistan).
-Anna received her BA in politics, cum laude, from Brandeis University, with minors in Legal Studies and Peace, Conflict, and Coexistence studies.
+Anna received her BA in Politics from Brandeis University, with minors in Legal Studies and Peace, Conflict, and Coexistence studies.
 In 2018, she served as an ISD Research Assistant.

 Dulles Graduate Fellow, MA in Security Studies